Charles Luers Nordsiek

-Nordsiek received the Medal of Honor at the age of 18, making him one of the youngest recipients of the medal in its history.
-He then progressed from seaman to quartermaster in the Navy.
-Shortly after the United States' entry into World War I, Nordsiek was commissioned as an ensign in the Naval Auxiliary Reserve on May 29, 1917.
-He was then assigned to serve on supply and transport ships in trans-Atlantic convoys.
+Nordsiek received the Medal of Honor at the age of 18, making him one of the youngest recipients in its history.
+He later advanced from seaman to quartermaster in the Navy.

+Shortly after the United States entered World War I, he was commissioned as an ensign in the Naval Auxiliary Reserve on May 29, 1917.
+He was subsequently assigned to serve on supply and transport ships operating in trans-Atlantic convoys.

 Nordsiek was subsequently promoted to lieutenant and left the Navy on September 30, 1921.
 Granted a license to command ocean-going merchant steamers, he found work as a merchant ship captain.

-Nordsiek died on March 9, 1937 in Bluefield, West Virginia, and is buried next to his wife Mary (1898–1966) at Arlington National Cemetery, Arlington, Virginia.
+Nordsiek died on March 9, 1937, in Bluefield, West Virginia, and is buried next to his wife Mary (1898–1966) at Arlington National Cemetery, Arlington, Virginia.